Mattheyses-Lab/desmostorm/README.md

 - Scroll wheel or trackpad scroll also adjusts zoom.
 - Esc restores the full image view.

-## Region Picking And Labels
+## Region Boxes And Labels

-Use the Pick tool in the main image viewer to create and edit region boxes.
+Use the Box tool in the main image viewer to create and edit region boxes.
-Click the Pick tool icon to activate it.
-While the Pick tool is active:
+Click the Box tool icon to activate it.
+While the Box tool is active:

 - Click empty image area to create a new region.
 - Click and drag an existing box to move it.